bitcraft/pytmx/readme.md

 ===============================================================================

 PyTMX is a map loader for python/pygame designed for games.
 It provides smart tile loading with a fast and efficient storage base.
-Not only will does it correctly handle most Tiled object types, it also will load metadata for them, so you can modify your maps and objects in Tiled, instead of modifying your source code.
+Not only does it correctly handle most Tiled object types, it also will load metadata for them, so you can modify your maps and objects in Tiled, instead of modifying your source code.